-This is the first in a series of articles based on Trium’s study: 2019 Coaching Outlook and Best Practices.
+This article is a summary of Trium’s 2019 Coaching Outlook and Best Practices Study.
 If you’d like to hear more on this topic, please contact us.

 Executives and people leaders who have seen great coaching know it helps company leaders achieve breakthrough results and should be a key part of how leaders powerfully face today’s highly complex world.
 But our recent best practices study of companies across multiple industries showed that the use of coaching is sub-optimized.